Florida 2-15 Insurance Pre-License Course - New 60-hour Requirement

 Our state-approved Florida 2-15 Health & Life (Including Annuities & Variable Contracts) Pre-License Course has been designed with the Florida 2-15 Health & Life (Including Annuities & Variable Contracts) Study Manual in mind.
 Each module ends with a self-test, though students are not required to pass the quiz to continue to the next module.
 However, there is a final exam that students must receive a 70% or higher on to pass the course.
 The student may take this exam an unlimited number of times!

-As with the previous required 40-hour course, security questions will be used to validate the student's identity.
-And, upon successful completion of the course, the student will receive a certificate of completion.
-The student does not need to send this certificate to the Department of Financial Services, as an electronic copy will be sent to it on your behalf.
+Security questions are used to validate the student's identity.
+Upon successful completion of the course, the student will receive a certificate of completion.
+The student does not need to send this certificate to the Department of Financial Services.
+An electronic copy of the certificate will be automatically sent to the Department of Financial Services on the student’s behalf.

 Do NOT enroll in a 40-hour course!